-Probably the biggest con of jumbo reverse mortgage is the lack of a federal guarantee.
+Probably the biggest con of a jumbo reverse mortgage is the lack of a federal guarantee.
 FHA-insured reverse mortgages come with guaranteed loan proceeds and protect defaulters.
-This is one of the best opens in a new windowpros of FHA reverse mortgage.
+This is one of the best opens in a new windowpros of FHA reverse mortgages.

 On the other hand, lenders of jumbo reverse mortgage lenders provide their own version of insurance and protection policy.

 Loan Balance Adds Up Over Time

 Like with a traditional reverse mortgage loan, a mortgage balance with a jumbo reverse mortgage also increases over time.
 So, it’s possible to owe more than your home’s value.
 If you want to leave the house to your heir, be careful with this type of loan.

 Must Pay Taxes, Insurance, and Home Maintenance Costs

 Though a reverse mortgage for seniors eliminates the monthly payments, it does not eliminate taxes, insurance, or maintenance costs.
 Failing to make these payments could be forced out of your home.

 No Flexible Payment Options